redhat-eets/netgauge/rfc2544/README.md

 # RFC2544 Performance Test Trafficgen

-RFC2544 performance test is commonly used to evaluate a system's performance when running DPDK workloads.
+RFC2544 performance testing is commonly used to evaluate a system's performance when running DPDK workloads.

 The container image build from this directory can be used for either automation or manual RFC2544 tests.